apache/tvm/apps/ios_rpc/README.md

 demonstrating the workflow.

 We have three different modes for iOS RPC server:
-- [Pure RPC](#pure-rpc): In this mode RPC server open port on the device and listening.
+- [Standalone RPC](#standalone-rpc): In this mode RPC server open port on the device and listening.
 Then client connects to the server directly without any mediators.
 - [iOS RPC application with Proxy](#ios-rpc-app-with-proxy): RPC server and RPC client communicates through `rpc_proxy`.
 The RPC server on iOS device notify `rpc_proxy` which was run on